Run Burp, Veil, Metasploit, and other great information

 Note that the local mach ip should be the IP address for the machine hosting the container.

-Start by creating a listener.rc file on your host:
+Create a listener.rc file on your host with the following contents:

 use multi/handler